Atiwari330/chat_ehr_test4/streamfixplan.md

 Testing & Verification (Human Steps):

-[] - Start the application (pnpm dev).
+[x] - Start the application (pnpm dev).

-[] - Open the application in your browser and initiate a live transcript session with a Google Meet link.
+[x] - Open the application in your browser and initiate a live transcript session with a Google Meet link.

-[] - Observe Terminal Logs (for server.ts):
+[x] - Observe Terminal Logs (for server.ts):

 Look for [SERVER_SSE_SEND <connectionId>] Payload: {...} logs.